Santo, Texas

 Santo is an unincorporated community and census designated place (CDP) in Palo Pinto County, Texas, United States.
-It lies on Farm to Market Road 4, 14 miles south of Palo Pinto, and has an estimated population of 315.
+It lies on Farm to Market Road 4, 14 miles south of Palo Pinto, and as of the 2020 census had a population of 347.

 Education

 The Santo Independent School District serves area students.

 Demographics

 Santo first appeared as a census designated place in the 2020 U.S. census.